cem-1/cem-1/README.md

-- 👋 Hi, I’m @sirroott
-- 👀 I’m interested in all the fields of technology.
-- 🧠 I know C, C#, SQL, CSS and HTML at intermediate level.
+- 👋 Hi, I’m cem.
+I’m interested in all the fields of technology.
+I know C, C#, SQL, CSS and HTML at intermediate level.
 - 🌱 I’m currently learning JavaScript, i started to use github with coding some basic exercises with Javascript.

 <!---